JamieDWilson/genie_plotting/README.md

 *Colourscale Options*
 - Matlab in-built: 'jet', 'hsv', 'hot', 'cool', 'spring', 'summer', 'autumn', 'winter', 'gray', 'bone', 'copper', pink', 'parula'
-- Rainbow replacements: 'CubicYF','LinearL'
+- Rainbow replacements: 'CubicYF', 'LinearL'
 - Divergent: 'BrBG', 'PiYG', 'PRGn', 'PuOr', 'RdBu', 'RdGy', 'RdYlBu', 'RdYlGn'
 - Thanks to Andy Ridgwell!

+*Plotting with 2D netcdf variables*
+- the `depth` input to plot_genie_lonlat is used only for making the title
+- ecogem output seems to use the depth numbering backwards so setting `depth` to 16 rather than 1 may state the correct depth in the title
+- variables like grid_topo in biogem output are sometimes referenced to the year 0.5

 ----

 ## Known Issues

-- overlaid grid data may not be displayed if the lon/lat values are close to the edge of the figure edges
+- overlaid data may not be displayed if the lon/lat values are close to the edge of the figure edges.
+- the overlay data function has to be called after fig.plot if not using the functions interactively.
-- the figure background is set to the grey continent colour
+- the figure background is set to the grey continent colour.

 ---